johngriebel/APDIncidentReports/README.md

 - [ ] Define Database Schema
     - Approximately 80% complete.
 Just need a few details
 - [ ] Create reports
-    - Define a ModelForm for incidents
+    - [ ] Define a ModelForm for relevant models
+    - [ ] Datetime widget
+    - [ ] Basic, manual version with separate page for each entity
+    - [ ] Single page, in-line creation of all entities
+    - [ ] Smart address lookup
-    - Enter all Offense types into database with UCR and NGIC codes, create fixture file
+    - [ ] Enter all Offense types into database with UCR and NGIC codes, create fixture file
-    - File upload
+    - [ ] File upload
 - [ ] Update Reports
     - Get this more or less for free once report creation is finished
 - [ ] Approve reports